-The Supervisory Board passes its resolutions by simple majority; minutes are taken of its meetings, and its resolutions are documented.
+In accordance with the rules of procedure, the Supervisory Board passes resolutions by simple majority, except in certain qualified cases; minutes must be taken of its meetings, and its resolutions shall be documented.

 If decisions are made without convening a meeting, instead of the minutes, a summary must be prepared of the resolutions and these must be attached to the minutes of the next Supervisory Board meeting that follows the successful written vote.